keep your tenants happy and ensure your property is sought-after when its empty

 A lettings and management company can only do so much to find tenants for properties.
-The rest is down to the landlord being prepared to commit to making a property look its best, so a lettings and management company can put its marketing expertise into action.
+The rest is down to the landlord being prepared to commit to making a property look its best, so a company like Sky Blue Homes can put its marketing expertise into action.

-People are becoming more discerning in what they expect from a rental property, and this is certainly true when it comes to students – long gone are the days where a student is more than happy for a dingy, small living space, with a tiny fridge – as long as it’s cheap.
+People are becoming more discerning in what they expect from a rental property, and this is certainly true when it comes to students – long gone are the days where a student is prepared to accept a dingy, small living space, with a tiny fridge – as long as it’s cheap.